cbaez2/Portfolio-Immunization-Engine/README.md

 This project is a **deterministic Asset–Liability Immunization engine** implemented in Python using **SymPy**.

 Given:
-- an interes rate i0
+- a base interest rate i0
 - a fixed set of liability cashflow amounts,
 - corresponding liability times, and
 - exactly **two asset times**,